SamuelGouret/React-Todo/README.md

-Chapter 13 : Display Todo as Card
+Chapter 14 : Done and delete buttons